astroprofsmith/intromodern.github.io/_sources/c10force.md

 a_{\rm Einst} = \frac{F_x}{\gamma^3m_0} = \frac{1}{8}1.098\times10^{17}~{\rm m/s}^2
 = 1.372\times10^{16}~{\rm m/s}^2
 ```
-The acceleration is down by afactor of 8, but it still is incomprehensibly fast.
+The acceleration is down by a factor of 8, but it still is incomprehensibly fast.

 c) The energy required to increase the speed by 1000 m/sec (an
 increase in speed of only 10 parts per million) is found with Equation {eq}`dE`: